 See Guidance for Waiving or Bridging of Mammalian Acute Toxicity Tests for Pesticides and Pesticide Products for criteria that registrants can cite to bridge data or support a waiver of the requirement for mammalian acute toxicity testing for pesticide technical active ingredients and pesticide end use formulations.
-The studies to which this applies are:
+The studies, sometimes referred to as "the six-pack," to which this applies are:

 - Acute oral toxicity

 - Primary dermal irritation